FRINXio/confd/README.md

 {your_ODL_directory}/cache/
 ```

+Also, we had to modify the file "tailf-aaa@2015-06-16.yang", since ODL was unable to compile a regex for password so we  replaced the type with string type instead.
+The modified file is included in our repository.

 ### Set up ConfD

 We have created a Ubuntu 16.04.1 based VM and run it locally in Virtualbox on our localhost.
 We call that VM "confd host" and use the following credentials: user: admin, password: admin